|Features||Ninja Hot & Cold Brew System||Ninja Coffee Bar|

 - White tea

 For tea brewing, the Ninja Hot and Cold Brew System comes with a separate tea-brewing basket that has a washable tea filter.
-So whether you want to make coffee or tea, you just need to change the basket.
-It doesn’t just brew any old tea.
-However, there are different settings that you can choose, such as the heat setting.
-This piece of kit is so well designed that whatever tea you decide to brew, the machine will automatically select the appropriate heat setting for that type of tea.
-Pretty freaking cool, right?
+Whether you want to make coffee or tea, all you need to do is change the basket.
+Additionally, there are different settings that you can choose, such as the heat.
+This kit is so well designed that whatever tea you decide to brew, the machine will automatically select the appropriate heat setting for that type of tea.

 The Ninja Hot & Cold Brew System has been developed to make perfect cups of coffee and tea at the ideal heat setting.
 Here are the temperatures that the machine is set to brew at: